yaseen-naseer/futsal/README.md

 ### Routes
 Navigate between the dashboard, scoreboard, stats tracker, and overlay views using the on-screen controls or by visiting the respective routes (`/dashboard`, `/scoreboard`, `/stats`, `/overlay`).

+To operate the timer from another device, open `/#/remote` on a device connected to the same network.

 ### Animations
 Key interface elements such as the live indicator and score updates use smooth animations to improve readability.
 These animations are powered by Tailwind CSS utility classes.